simonjulianl/tp/docs/DeveloperGuide.md

        Expected: Similar to previous for each patient, doctor and activity model.

 ### Finding a patient, doctor or activity
-1. Searching for a person
+1. Searching for a doctor or a patient
     1. Prerequisite: List the patients, doctors, or activities based on which one you wish to see, using the `list` command. e.g. `list t/doctor` or `list t/patient` or `list t/activity`.